Napoleonic Wars casualties: Total dead and missing

 David Gates estimated that 5,000,000 died in the Napoleonic Wars.
 He does not specify if this number includes civilians or is just military.

 Charles Esdaile says 5,000,000–7,000,000 died overall, including civilians.
 These numbers are subject to considerable variation.
 Erik Durschmied, in his book The Hinge Factor, gives a figure of 1.4 million French military deaths of all causes.
 Adam Zamoyski estimates that around 400,000 Russian soldiers died in the 1812 campaign alone.
-By contrast, Micheal Clodfelter gives the figure of 289,000 in Russian battles between 1805-1814.
+By contrast, Micheal Clodfelter gives the figure of 289,000 in Russian battles between 1805 and 1814.
 Civilian casualties in the 1812 campaign were probably comparable.
-Alan Schom estimates some 3 million military deaths in the Napoleonic wars and this figure, once again, is supported elsewhere.
+Alan Schom estimates some 3 million military deaths in the Napoleonic wars.
 Common estimates of more than 500,000 French dead in Russia in 1812 and 250,000–300,000 French dead in Iberia between 1808 and 1814 give a total of at least 750,000, and to this must be added hundreds of thousands of more French dead in other campaigns—probably around 150,000 to 200,000 French dead in the German campaign of 1813, for example.
 Thus, it is fair to say that the estimates above are highly conservative.

-Civilian deaths are impossible to accurately estimate.
+Civilians deaths are impossible to accurately estimate.
 While military deaths are invariably put at between 2.5 million and 3.5 million, civilian death tolls vary from 750,000 to 3 million.
-Thus estimates of total dead, both military and civilian, range from 3,250,000 to 6,500,000.
+Given the above estimates of military and civilian deaths, the total death count is between 3,250,000 and 6,500,000.